EMBARGOED UNTIL TUESDAY 30 APRIL 2019

-Key Investment Monitor figures for the December quarter included:
+Key figures for the March quarter include:

 Deloitte Access Economics’ Investment Monitor is primarily a source of information for businesses and others about major engineering and commercial construction projects and their promoters.
 It is also a barometer of structural change in the Australian economy, and of the investment climate – now and in the future.